moemoechu/tabby-highlight/README.md

 The profile selection order is session > group > type > global.

+### Replace

+This feature is just for **FUN**, the replace rule only affect content displayed, does not change the real content.

 ### **Warning**

 **Use carefully with RegExp, complex RegExp will cause performance issue and may make the terminal output in chaos.**

 **Be careful when importing external setting files.
 This plugin does not do vulnerability scanning.**

-### Replace

-The replace rule only affect content displayed, does not change the real content.

 ## Screenshot